 Housing and Meals

-As mentioned above study abroad students are placed in dormitories, with Israeli roommates.The housing arrangements are made for the students and the cost is included in the program fee.
+As mentioned above study abroad students are placed in dormitories, with Israeli roommates.The housing arrangements are made for by the University.
 Students will be responsible for providing their own food.
-During some excursions, meals will be provided and paid for by the program fee.
+During some excursions, meals will be provided.

 For more information on program costs, please be sure to review the Budget Sheets listed above.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.Please note that tuition rates above may vary depending on major and class standing.